Chicken Sausage, Broccoli, and Orzo Skillet

 The flavors build together as each ingredient cooks in the same pan, creating a depth that belies the dish’s simplicity.
 The orzo absorbs the savory juices from the sausage, while the broccoli soaks up the seasonings.
 It’s also incredibly versatile – swap ingredients based on what’s in your fridge, and you’ll still have a delicious meal.
 Plus, it’s ready in about 30 minutes, making it perfect for those evenings when cooking feels like too much work but takeout isn’t appealing either.

-• 2 tablespoons olive oil
+• Large drizzle of olive oil

-• Salt and black pepper to taste
+• Ground black pepper

 The chicken sausage provides a leaner protein option with plenty of flavor, while the orzo creates a pasta-like base that cooks quickly.
 Fresh broccoli adds essential nutrients and a pop of color to this one-pan meal.